medusa-ui/documentation/docs/internals/hydra-flow.md

 - An export means that an Attribute with matching keyName will be made available to the core page.
 In case of a conflict, an exception will be thrown at compile-time.
 Developers can specify an alias via 'as my-alias' to specify a non-conflicting name.
 - An import means that an Attribute available to the core page will be made available to the fragment.
 These can also be aliased in case of conflict.
 - Service / Ref define which Medusa UI app (service) and which page fragment (ref) get used.

+### Fragment render requests via channel

+The heartbeat channel causes a Flux Sink to be generated in local memory, which allows for communication from Hydra to connected services.

+Medusa will again initiate the flow, when rendering a root page containing one or more fragments.
+It sends a List of FragmentRequests to Hydra across the heartbeat channel.

+Hydra will receive this and map these requests onto active Flux Sinks.
+Requests without such active Sinks result in null, which means the fallback will be triggered on Medusa side.

+If an active sink is available, it will be used to forward the relevant FragmentRequests to the relevant Medusa instances.
+Medusa receives these on its side of the heartbeat channel.
+It passes the request on to the renderer, which will render it locally and update the Session accordingly.
+The render and Session then get returned to Hydra.

+Hydra combines the finished renders and updated Sessions, then sends a ResolvedFragments object back.

+Medusa can then use this object to complete its rendering.